HTR-United/escriptorium-yolo-extension/README.md

 This project is part of and funded by [ATRIUM](https://atrium-research.eu/), a European Commission-funded research initiative aimed at advancing frontier knowledge in the arts and humanities.

 ![ATRIUM Logo](docs/images/atrium.png)

+Funded by the European Union under Grant Agreement n.
+101132163.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them.

 ![Funding Information](docs/images/funding.png)

 The YOLO Image Annotator is a Chrome extension designed for annotating images using the YOLOv8 model.
 It loads an image/page from an eScriptorium document, processes it, and provides object detection capabilities.